TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/aws-iot/troubleshooting.md

    - **Solution 1:** Update the `stackName` attribute of the concerning IoT Core things to match the **Stack name** of the new integration.
 See [Deployment guide](./deploy-ment-guide)
    - **Solution 2:** Use a different AWS account
    - **Solution 3:** If you do not longer need the (manually) created IoT Core thing, delete it

+### "Invalid token" error

+If the API key used during deployment of the AWS IoT integration is incorrect, deployment will fail with the `error:pkg/auth:token(invalid token)` error.
+Check out [AWS IoT Deployment guide]({{< ref "/integrations/cloud-integrations/aws-iot/deployment-guide#create-api-key" >}}) and make sure you're using an API key with required rights for this integration.
+You can also create a new API key and re-deploy the integration.